-This sea bass recipe is for grilled sea bass served with asparagus spears and baby broad beans.
+This grilled sea bass recipe is served with asparagus spears and baby broad beans.
 If looking for sea bass recipes, this grilled sea bass recipe will be ideal.

 Mise en place

-1. Place the sea bass fillets under the hot grill to cook for about 5 minutes, depending on the thickness of the fish.
+- Place the fish fillets under the hot grill to cook for about 5 minutes, depending on the thickness of the fish.
 The skin should start to colour and the flesh starts to come away from the skin when pressed gently.

-2. While the sea bass is being grilled, cook the vegetables.
+- While the fish is being grilled, cook the vegetables.
 Poach the asparagus in simmering salted water until just cooked and reheat the skinned broad beans in a little hot water.

-3. When the sea bass and the vegetables are cooked, remove the sea bass from under the grill and allow it to rest for a few moments.
+- When the fish and the vegetables are cooked, remove the fish from under the grill and allow it to rest for a few moments.